migzer/identityTracer/README.md

 ### Installing

-In order to install, you just have to run
+In order to install, you just have to run:

 ````````````
 ./install.sh